Camera speed enforcement within Lancashire falls into three categories; which use different equipment to detect the

 Camera enforcement within Lancashire falls into three categories;

 Mobile safety enforcement vehicles can and do detect speeding, mobile phone and seat belt offences.
 The specially trained police staff also have the capacity to identify other traffic violations such as driver not in proper control or where a driver is not in a position to have a full view of the road or traffic ahead.

 There are a number of ways sites are agreed.

 Any static site can be used for mobile enforcement as long as it is safe to park.
-Some of the older sites were introduced based on existing casualty statistics and some were recommended by local councils in response to community concerns about speeding and more recently new sites can be introduced following complaints made by members of the public.
+Some sites have been introduced based on existing casualty statistics and some were based on recommendations by local councils in response to community concerns about speeding and more recently new sites can be introduced following complaints made by members of the public.

 ‘Lancashire RoadWatch,’ was introduced in September 2011 after the local authorities identified the worst roads in our County based on casualty data.